Arkaeriit/luaThreading/README.md

 * userdata are treated as lightuserdata

 ### Internal function
-LuaThreading relies on three global functions to operate, `_launchThread`, `LUATHREAD_TABLE_DETAIL` and `LUATHREAD_INTERNAL_FUNCTION`.
-If they are overridden, the library will not work.
+The library relies on a global table, `LUATHREAD_GLOBAL_NAME`.
+If this object is overridden, the library might not work.

 # Roadmap
-* Use a single global table instead of five global functions
-* Make the library available from Lua directly without needing to embed Lua into C.
 * Maybe let functions called from a separate thread return as many values as needed instead of a single one.
+* Get rid of the global table.